HEISHA DNEST2 redefines autonomous drones

-SHENZHEN, China, Sept.
-28, 2021 /PRNewswire/ -- HEISHA TECH recently released its second generation product HEISHA DNEST2 on 28th September, 2021.
+SHENZHEN, China, 29 septembre 2021 /PRNewswire/ -- HEISHA TECH recently released its second generation product HEISHA DNEST2 on 28th September, 2021.
 DNEST2 is a ready-to-use, fully automated, remote aerial flight data collection system.
 The product takes drone operation to a whole new level, fully eliminating the need for a pilot.
 DNEST2 is not only a drone charging station, but also a drone smart home.

 Although they are also called unmanned aerial vehicles, drones must be operated by a professional pilot.
 HEISHA is aiming at to achieve truly unmanned smart flight, and, with this goal in mind, released DNEST1 at the end of 2020.